 - Select a command from any of the drop-down menus at the top of the page.

-To perform an operation from a service's summary page:
+To perform an operation from a service, resource, or virtual service's summary page.

 The Service Requests widget shows you the status of your service requests.
 Select any of the links to drill through to a list of service requests.
 From this list, select any request ID to view request details.
 You can always see exactly where your request is in the approval and provisioning process.